kentik/community_sdk_python/docs/adr/0002-uniform-id-type-across-resources.md

 ## Context

 Kentik HTTP API returns "id" for different resources as integers or as strings.
-Some resources reference others by id and then the id types sometimes differ.
+Some resources reference others by ID and then the ID types sometimes differ.
 Exposing this to the library client can provoke questions and cause confusion.

 ## Decision